ds2010/pyStoNED/doc/sphinx/install/index.rst

    Similarly, one can use the parameter ``solver`` to select other solver if the corresponding license is available.

-Overall, the remote solver through the NEOS server is highly recommended for ALL light computing jobs.
+Overall, the remote solver is highly recommended for ALL light computing jobs.
 The local solver for computing the multiplicative model will be supported in pyStoNED when the free and stable NLP solver is available.